External Hard Drive Recovery: How to Recover Data from External Hard Drive

 Step 2: Choose Partition Recovery Wizard on the left panel and click the drive you want to restore.
 Click “Next”.

 Step 3: Select a search mode.
-It is recommended that you select Fast Search the first time because it saves much time.
+You could select Fast Search the first time because it saves time.
 Then, click on “Next”.

-Step 4: Then it will display the list of all lost partitions.
+Step 4: It will display the list of all lost partitions.
 You can select the one you want to retrieve.

-Step 5: After the partition recovery process is completed, click “Finish” to exit this window after you see the “congratulations” page.
-Then you can go to File Explorer to check the lost or deleted partitions out.
+Step 5: After completing the partition recovery process, click “Finish” to exit this window after seeing the “Congratulations” page.
+Then you can go to File Explorer to check the lost or deleted partitions.

 The lost data is extremely easy to be overwritten or covered by new data.
-If you didn’t make any new operation on the external hard drive, the data in the partition of the drive will be back at the same time.
+If you didn’t make any new operation on the external hard drive, the data in the partition would be back simultaneously.

 Is It possible to recover Data from a dead external hard drive?

-The first thing is to define an external hard drive is dead or not.
-An external hard disk, for example, is not detectable; it can produce noises; it answers too slowly or it cannot respond at all.
-It is impossible to declare with certainty that it is dead in all these situations, but it can certainly be asserted.
+The first thing is to define whether an external hard drive is dead.
+An external hard disk, for example, is not detectable; it can produce noises; it answers too slowly, or it cannot respond at all.
+It is impossible to declare with certainty that it is dead in all these situations, but it can be asserted.

-In other words, you should attempt to repair the external hard disk because there is a possibility of data loss.
-If you could recover lost data via data recovery software, in this scenario your drive wasn't actually dead, only temporarily stunned.
+In other words, you should try to get off the data on the external hard drive first because there is a possibility of data loss.
+If you could recover lost data via data recovery software, your drive wasn't dead, only temporarily stunned in this scenario.

-If the disk is ejected and your operating system cannot identify the drive, after that, the scenario is different.
-Send the drive to the nearest technology supporter.
-If, you have almost no choice of using a professional data recovery service to restore your data.
-They should help.
+The scenario is different if the disk is ejected and your operating system cannot identify the drive after that.
+Send the drive to the nearest technology supporter if you have almost no choice of using a professional data recovery service to restore your data.
+They should be helpful.

-What to do if your external hard drive becomes corrupt
+What to do if your external hard drive becomes corrupted

 Not all faults with the hard drive cause disastrous data loss.
-Some problems, however, which may at first merely be bothersome can then develop worse and lead to greater problems.
+However, some problems, which may at first merely be bothersome, can worsen and lead to more significant issues.

-- Scratching or clicking sounds coming from the drive are always a good clue that the physical parts are worn out.
+- Scratching or clicking sounds from the drive is always a good clue that the physical parts are worn out.